ryandkuster/ngsComposer/README.md

 G	sample3	sample5	sample8	sample10
 T	sample4	sample5	sample9	sample10
 ```
 *Note that in the example above the reverse barcode "C" corresponds with multiple identical sample names (sample5).
-While not common practice, ngs-composer accomodates repeated sample names and concatenates accordingly.*
+While not common practice, ngsComposer accomodates repeated sample names and concatenates accordingly.*

 If reverse barcodes do not require demultiplexing, the barcode file can be set up as follows with "NA" or any other text used as a header in the first row: